uwzis/GPU-Passthrough-Manager/README.md

 # GPU Passthrough Manager (Python)
 [GPU Passthrough Manager](https://github.com/uwzis/GPU-Passthrough-Manager) by [uwzis](https://github.com/uwzis) is a graphical interface utility to aid in passing through graphics devices to virtual machines.
-This version of GPU Passthrough Manager aims to match/exceed the functionality of the original, while being written in Python instead of C. Whereas the original program is designed for GTK, this program is designed for Qt.
+This version of GPU Passthrough Manager aims to match/exceed the functionality of the original, while being written in Python instead of C/C++.
+Whereas the original program is designed for GTK, this program is designed for Qt.
 At some point in the future, this program will support both GTK and Qt.
+This repository is the official Qt version of GPU Passthrough Manager.

 **This program is only compatible with systems that support IOMMU/virtualization.**
 ## Documentation